 What does ASAP stand for, and what are you doing?

-ASAP stands for the Alliance for Substance Abuse Progress in Bartholomew County.
-It is an initiative dedicated to coordinating a community-wide response to Bartholomew County’s opioid crisis.
+ASAP stands for the Alliance for Substance Abuse Progress.
+It began as an initiative dedicated to coordinating a community-wide response to Bartholomew County’s opioid crisis.
 ASAP was created in April 2017 with a two-year timeframe to assess the problem, propose solutions and implement projects throughout the county to build community capacity to prevent and treat substance use disorder.
+ASAP incorporated as ASAP, Inc. in mid 2018 and received its 501c3 in early 2019 in order to continue on an ongoing basis.

 What are opioids?